jchnelson/JSONparser/README.md

 to_csv() is also available as a member function, but there is not yet any functionality for parsing the resulting csv.
 This function returns a string.

+Please note that to_csv() and to_file() are only available for JSONObject, so keyobj(JSONBase*) can be useful if you know an endpoint is a JSONObject.